pronoiac/the-manual/the-manual.md

 Made a living out of producing Euro Disco.
 Has to talk to his bank manager a lot.
 Is very understanding when we haven't got the cash.
-Drives a second hand Jag and knows all the members of the Rubettes.
+Drives a second-hand Jag and knows all the members of the Rubettes.
 The other regular clients at The Village are Chris Barber and Freddie Starr.

 We would like to go on record as saying if you live "out East" and you want a smash, get down to The Village.